awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 # Creating an Amazon EKS cluster<a name="create-cluster"></a>

-This topic walks you through creating an Amazon EKS cluster\.
-If this is your first time creating an Amazon EKS cluster, then we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides instead\.
-They provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with nodes\.
+This topic provides an overview of the available options and describes what to consider when you create an Amazon EKS cluster\.
+If this is your first time creating an Amazon EKS cluster, we recommend that you follow one of our [Getting started with Amazon EKS](getting-started.md) guides\.
+These guides help you to create a simple, default cluster without expanding into all of the available options\.

-To connect an external Kubernetes cluster to view in Amazon EKS, see [Amazon EKS Connector](eks-connector.md)\.

-**Important**
+**Prerequisites**
++ An existing VPC and subnets that meet [Amazon EKS requirements](network_reqs.md)\.
+Before you deploy a cluster for production use, we recommend that you have a thorough understanding of the VPC and subnet requirements\.
+If you don't have a VPC and subnets, you can create them using an [Amazon EKS provided AWS CloudFormation template](creating-a-vpc.md)\.
++ The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
+The version can be the same as or up to two versions earlier or later than the Kubernetes version that you plan to deploy your cluster with\.
+However, the version cannot be more than two versions different to your Kubernetes version\.
+To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
+The latest supported Kubernetes version for Amazon EKS clusters is 1\.22\.
++ Version `2.6.3` or later or `1.23.11` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
+For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
++ An IAM user or role with permissions to create an Amazon EKS cluster\.
+For more information, see [Actions, resources, and condition keys for Amazon EKS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html)\.

-When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is permanently added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
-Initially, only that IAM user can make calls to the Kubernetes API server using `kubectl`\.
-For more information, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
-If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running `kubectl` commands on your cluster\.
+When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is permanently added to the Kubernetes RBAC authorization table as the administrator\.
+This entity has `system:masters` permissions\.
+The identity of this entity isn't visible in your cluster configuration\.
+So, it's important to note the entity that created the cluster and make sure that you never delete it\.
+Initially, only the IAM entity that created the server can make calls to the Kubernetes API server using `kubectl`\.
+If you use the console to create the cluster, you must ensure that the same IAM credentials are in the AWS SDK credential chain when you run `kubectl` commands on your cluster\.
+After your cluster is created, you can grant other IAM entities access to your cluster\.

-As a best practice, ensure that an IAM role is added to the `aws-auth` ConfigMap\.
-This ensures that a cluster can be deleted after the creating user has been deleted\.
-If you are in this situation and cannot delete a cluster, see [this article](https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/) to resolve the problem\.
+**To create an Amazon EKS cluster**

+1. If you already have a cluster IAM role, or you're going to create your cluster with `eksctl`, then you can skip this step\.
+By default, `eksctl` creates a role for you\.<a name="create-cluster-iam-role-cli"></a>

+**To create an Amazon EKS cluster IAM role**

+   1. Run the following command to create an IAM trust policy JSON file\.

+      ```
+      cat >eks-cluster-role-trust-policy.json <<EOF
+      {
+        "Version": "2012-10-17",
+        "Statement": [
+          {
+            "Effect": "Allow",
+            "Principal": {
+              "Service": "eks.amazonaws.com"
+            },
+            "Action": "sts:AssumeRole"
+          }
+        ]
+      }
+      EOF
+      ```

+   1. Create the Amazon EKS cluster IAM role\.
+If necessary, preface *eks\-cluster\-role\-trust\-policy\.json* with the path on your computer that you wrote the file to in the previous step\.
+The command associates the trust policy that you created in the previous step to the role\.
+To create an IAM role, the IAM entity \(user or role\) that is creating the role must be assigned the following IAM action \(permission\): `iam:CreateRole`\.

+      ```
+      aws iam create-role --role-name AmazonEKSClusterRole --assume-role-policy-document file://"eks-cluster-role-trust-policy.json"
+      ```

+   1. Attach the Amazon EKS managed policy named [https://console.aws.amazon.com/arn:aws:iam::aws:policy/AmazonEKSClusterPolicy](https://console.aws.amazon.com/arn:aws:iam::aws:policy/AmazonEKSClusterPolicy) to the role\.
+To attach an IAM policy to an IAM entity \(user or role\), the IAM entity that is attaching the policy must be assigned one of the following IAM actions \(permissions\): `iam:AttachUserPolicy` or `iam:AttachRolePolicy`\.

+      ```
+      aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonEKSClusterPolicy --role-name AmazonEKSClusterRole
+      ```

+1. Create an Amazon EKS cluster\.

-You can create a cluster with `eksctl`, the AWS Management Console, or the AWS CLI\.
+    You can create a cluster by using `eksctl`, the AWS Management Console, or the AWS CLI\.

-To deploy a new cluster on AWS Outposts, see [Deploy an Amazon EKS cluster with worker nodes on AWS Outposts](eks-on-outposts.md#eks-outposts-deploy)\.

 ------
 #### [ eksctl ]